publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5336.md

  __Urbanized Area Formula Study__

     [Pub.
-L. 105–178, title III, § 3033][/us/pl/105/178/s3033], June 9, 1998, [112 Stat.
+L. 105–178, title III][/us/pl/105/178/tIII], § 3033, June 9, 1998, [112 Stat.
 386][/us/stat/112/386], required the Secretary of Transportation to conduct a study on the success of the formula used to apportion funds to urbanized areas and to submit a report no later than Dec.
 31, 1999.

 ----------